 Cusco has two remarkable seasons.
 One of them is the dry season, from April to October; and the other one is the wet season, from November to March.

-Pros: Good trekking weather conditions, there’s neither rain nor fog so, the days are sunny and dry during mornings and afternoons.
+Pros: favourable weather conditions for trekking, there’s neither rain nor fog so, the days are sunny and dry during mornings and afternoons.